wdporter/i-am-that-ebook/src/89-progress-in-spiritual-life/readme.md

 <p><b>M:</b> Yes, there is such a thing as transmission of power.</p>

 <p><b>Q:</b> When I was with them, I had a strange feeling of becoming
 invisible.
-The devotees, in their surrender to their *guru*, surrendered me also!
-Whatever I did for them was their *guru*’s doing and I was not considered, except as a mere instrument.
+The devotees, in their surrender to their <i>guru</i>, surrendered me also!
+Whatever I did for them was their <i>guru</i>’s doing and I was not considered, except as a mere instrument.
 I was merely a tap to turn left or right.
 There was no personal relationship whatsoëver.
 They tried a little to convert me to their faith; as soon as they felt resistance, they just dropped me from the field of their attention.
-Even between themselves they did not appear very much related; it is their common interest in their *guru* that kept them together.
+Even between themselves they did not appear very much related; it is their common interest in their <i>guru</i> that kept them together.
 I found it rather cold, almost inhuman.
 To consider oneself an instrument in God’s hands is one thing; to be denied all attention and consideration because ‘all is God’ may lead to indifference verging on